 - Sell the business to an outside buyer.

 Even if you don’t plan to sell your business, getting a business valuation is beneficial in many ways.
 It can help with your retirement income strategy, place a value on future owners’ shares, and ensure the purchase of adequate insurance for long-term protection.

-A business valuation is also used to attract potential buyers and investors, and to help qualify you or your potential successors for business loans.
+A business valuation can also attract potential buyers and investors, and help qualify you or your successors for business loans.